-- The meeting leader should send details of expected participants to the ASO in advance of the trip (e.g. by 5.00pm on Thursday before a weekend trip.) - Before departure from Oxford, check those turning up against this list.
+- The meeting leader must send details of expected participants to the Sports Federation in advance of the trip. - Before departure from Oxford, check those turning up against this list.
 If some novices don't show, no big deal.
 If novices not on the list show, then they can't go; we won't have details for them.
 Tell them to sign up for another day. - Check the ratio of experienced to novice cavers.
 If party sizes won't work, then some novices will have to stay behind.